-Based upon the single randomized trial showing no significant difference in mortality (due to all causes or TLS) or acute kidney injury between urate oxidase and allopurinol groups , and the one controlled clinical trial that failed to demonstrate a significant difference in clinical TLS (risk ratio [RR] 0.77, 95% CI 0.44-1.33), the authors concluded that although urate oxidase might be effective in reducing serum uric acid, it is still unclear whether this translates into a reduction in mortality or acute kidney injury.
+Based upon the single randomized trial showing no significant difference in mortality (due to all causes or TLS) or acute kidney injury between the urate oxidase and allopurinol groups , and the one controlled clinical trial that failed to demonstrate a significant difference in clinical TLS (risk ratio [RR] 0.77, 95% CI 0.44-1.33), the authors concluded that although urate oxidase might be effective in reducing serum uric acid, it is still unclear whether this translates into a reduction in clinical TLS, acute kidney injury, or mortality.
 However, it should be noted that the randomized trial was a small study, included very few high-risk patients, and did not have statistical power to detect differences in mortality or risk of acute kidney injury.
 Moreover, urate oxidase significantly lowered the incidence of acute kidney injury according to the pooled result of five controlled trials (12 of the 429 versus 65 of the 563 patients in the allopurinol group; RR 0.26, 95% CI 0.08-0.89) and significantly lowered mortality due to TLS in a separate analysis of three controlled clinical trials (0 of the 180 versus 11 of the 216 patients in the allopurinol group; RR 0.05, 95% CI 0.00-0.89).
-We believe that the available data represent high-quality evidence supporting the use of rasburicase rather than allopurinol for children with high-risk conditions.
+We believe that the available data provide clear evidence supporting the use of rasburicase rather than allopurinol for children with high-risk conditions.

 Efficacy in adults — Fewer data are available in adults at risk for TLS.
 Two prospective trials have addressed the benefit of rasburicase in adults: